wickhill/aeonFlux/BLANK_README.md

   <img src="aeon-flux-02-git-pic.jpg" alt="Product Name Screen Shot" width="600" height="400">
 </a>

-Aeon Flux, known for its surreal storylines and philosophical musings, unfolds in a dystopian future.
-In this world, the cryptic protagonist, Aeon, often confronts her adversary — and sometimes lover — the ambiguous Trevor Goodchild, who governs the utopian city-state of Bregna.
-This project is designed to establish a comprehensive Aeon Flux database and API, creating an opportunity for fans to discover and share detailed information about the series. `https://github.com/wickhill`, `repo_name`, `twitter.com/wickstarter`, `https://www.linkedin.com/in/wickhill/`
+Æon Flux, known for its surreal storylines and philosophical musings, unfolds in a dystopian future.
+In this world, the cryptic protagonist, Æon, often confronts her adversary — and sometimes lover — the ambiguous Trevor Goodchild, who governs the utopian city-state of Bregna.
+This project is designed to establish a comprehensive Æon Flux database and API, creating an opportunity for fans to discover and share detailed information about the series. `https://github.com/wickhill`, `repo_name`, `twitter.com/wickstarter`, `https://www.linkedin.com/in/wickhill/`

 <p align="right">(<a href="#top">back to top</a>)</p>